Cyprinid herpesvirus 1

-Cyvirus cyprinidallo1, also known as Cyprinid herpesvirus 1 (CyHV-1) is a species of virus in the genus Cyprinivirus, family Alloherpesviridae, and order Herpesvirales.
+Cyprinid herpesvirus 1 (CyHV1) is a species of virus in the genus Cyvirus, family Alloherpesviridae, and order Herpesvirales.

 CyHV1 causes carp pox, also known as epithelioma papillosum in common carp (Cyprinus carpio).
 Cases of CyHV1 are found worldwide and the observed symptoms as a result of infection are both systemic and highly lethal.
-Evaluations of virus production in relation to temperature demonstrated temperature’s influence on pathogenicity and replication.
-This, combined with CyHV1’s high mortality rate, may have implications on the common carp population as water temperatures warm with increasing global temperatures.
+Evaluations of virus production in relation to temperature demonstrated temperature's influence on pathogenicity and replication.
+This, combined with CyHV1's high mortality rate, may have implications on the common carp population as water temperatures warm with increasing global temperatures.

 Background

 Although the symptoms that appear in common carp as a result of CyHV1 have been noted for centuries, the virus was only isolated and classified as a herpesvirus in 1985.
 It is the first of the Cyprinid herpesviruses to be discovered.
 Viral etiology dates back to 1907, however, isolation was not successful until 1985.
 CyHV1 has yet to be cultured, likely because of host and tissue specificity associated with most herpesviruses.